dpcalpa/flask-server/README.md

 - http://localhost/home
 - http://localhost/health

 ---

 ## FAQ

 - **If you needed to put this service into production, what do you think it may be missing?
 What would you add to it given more time?**
     - Using nodePort is not recommended to be implemented as solution on a production environment, hence it is recomended to use INGRESS as a main solution.
 So that, with more time, I would complete ingress configuration with an nginx load balancer.
-    - LoadBalancer's service type isn't the right way also, because it increase costs when plugging into a cloud provider or external load balancer.
+    - LoadBalancer's service type isn't the right way as well, because it increases costs when plugging into a cloud provider or external load balancer.
     - Secrets and ConfigMap would be a better solution to manage information across nodes.

 ---